quartzwine/friend-tech-utils/README.md

 - i quickly realized that sniping non crypto accounts is actually pretty dogwater. followers isnt the most valuable thing but rather how "in" someone is.
 - so i want to either (or maybe both):
     - add a "crypto quality" number. maybe some ml to decide if an account is quality
-    - embedding lookup. create a vector db of good and bad crypto accounts. for each new account, create embedding and look up how similar to similar accounts. pfp may be valuable here
+    - embedding lookup. create a vector db of good and bad crypto accounts. for each new account, create embedding and look up how similar to quality accounts. pfp may be valuable here